Not sure which mouse trap bait to use? Here are 10 of the most effective baits to use in your traps plus tricks to catch

 - Try the nut in the middle trick.
 If you find the mouse trap bait is gone, but the trap did not snap, the trigger may not be sensitive enough.
 Place a small amount of sticky or gooey mouse trap bait like peanut butter in the bait station.
 Then push a nut or other tidbit in the middle of the peanut butter.
 This forces the mouse to stop on the platform & apply more pressure to the trigger while removing the nut.
 This method will prevent the mouse from just grabbing your mouse bait and running away to safety.

-- You may also need to select a trap that has a highly sensitive sensor to detect when the mouse is present.
+- Use an electronic trap.
+You may also need to select a trap that has a highly sensitive sensor to detect when the mouse is present.
 You may have baby mice that don’t weigh enough to trigger the trap’s snapping mechanism.
 Electric mousetraps are more sensitive than some of the snap traps.
 The Victor electronic mouse trap is known to have a very sensitive sensing circuit while being an affordable type of reusable mouse trap.
 They recommend a high-protein bait for best results.

 A Few Important Things To Consider When Setting Up Mouse Traps With Bait